Do you feel like others do not really get who you are?

-1. Embrace uncertainty and make fear your compass.
+1. Embrace uncertainty and make fear of your compass.

 Seneca says the whole universe lies in uncertainty.
-If this is so, why not be bold in doing things that not everybody are doing?
+If this is so, why not be bold in doing things that not everybody is doing?

 Do what your heart wants you to do because your purpose lies within it.
 Yes, you’ll be scared and you will be faced with unknown territories but nobody can run away from that.